-Impairment of financial assets (Continued)

-Measurement and recognition of ECL
+Impairment of financial assets and other items subject to impairment assessment under HKFRS 9 (Continued) Measurement and recognition of ECL

 The measurement of ECL is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default.
 The assessment of the probability of default and loss given default is based on historical data adjusted by forward-looking information as described above.
 As for the exposure at default, for financial assets, this is represented by the assets' gross carrying amount at the reporting date.